-Over the years, the Department of Human Anatomy and Cell Science has experienced and continues to undergo renewal and transformation, much like a metamorphosis.
-Much more than any other basic science discipline, the Anatomy faculty members are cognisant of the important fact that teaching and research are two sides of the same coin, and that focusing on just one side, at the expense of the other, will eventually cause the demise of the Anatomy identity.
-Although some traditional anatomy teaching and research still has its rightful place, the Anatomy is undergoing dramatic changes in both teaching and research.
-Anatomy is a central foundation of all health-related disciplines.
-The recruitment of three new Anatomy faculty members in the recent three years has brought new expertise, novel ideas and excitement to our department.
-I feel proud to chair this department of dedicated faculty, highly talented Canadian and international students and postdocs, and all staff members who make this place a vibrant experience.
-Their hearts are in it; this says it all!
+In the last several years, the Department of Human Anatomy and Cell Science has experienced and continues to undergo renewal and transformation, much like a metamorphosis.
+Traditional anatomy teaching and research still has its rightful place as Anatomy is a central foundation of all health-related disciplines.
+The Anatomy faculty members are cognisant of the important fact that teaching and research create a well balanced identity for Anatomy.
+The recruitment of four new Anatomy faculty members in the last 4 years has brought new expertise and novel ideas.
+I am proud to chair this department of dedicated faculty, highly talented students including postdocs and staff members who make this place a vibrant experience.

 Research is an essential element in the department’s activities and we have seen major successes over the past years.
 Currently, we have Anatomy members receiving funding from all major national funding agencies and sit on CIHR grant committees.
 Anatomy is an integral part of all major research activities at the Rady Faculty of Health Sciences and researchers at Anatomy lead productive translational research initiatives.
 Most importantly, Anatomy faculty think “Science” and are engaged in research activities, whether in the: